RyanCCollins/ios-interview/iOS Dry Interview.md

 To test that my theories are sound, I would use the Apple Instruments application to measure the speed at which our tableview cells were being rendered and I would tweak it until I got it above 60 FPS.

 ### __Question 5__
 The approach suggested in Question #5 does not make sense to me and I will explain why.
-I will also suggest an alternative approach.

 NSUserDefaults is not a smart solution for persisting any data other than settings for many reasons and there are far better solutions for persisting data on the iOS mobile platform.